thearn/math-genealogy/README.md

 as well as a pdf version.

 ##TODO:
+- Clean up some of the dependancies (there may be some redundancy)
 - Methods that will graph just the minimum path between groups individuals, by finding their most recent common grand-advisor